datastax/cassandra-data-apis/docs/graphql/README.md

 ## Controlling and managing access to your GraphQL API

-Consider one of the strategies we recommend to protect your GraphQL API in the [following documentation page](../protecting).
+Strategies for protecting the GraphQL API can be found in the [following documentation page](../protecting).

 ## API Features